 As you’re transferring the data from Squarespace to WordPress, so it should include your WordPress site data in your URL.

-By using the Auto Upload Images, you can fix this issue.
+By using Auto Upload Images, you can fix this issue.
 Then install and activate the plugin.

-After that, update all of your posts so that the plugin can import your images.
-You can select Bulk update to save time & effort.
+Then, make sure all of your posts are up-to-date so that the plugin can import your images.
+You can select bulk updates to save time and effort.

 - Now navigate to the Posts area in your WordPress dashboard